universam1/iSpindel/tools/generic-TCP/INSTALL_en.md

 This is already taken into account if you newly install this and follow the instructions below.

+### Update for Resetflag for charts:
+To use the charts with the parameter Resetflag, you'll need to add a new column to the Data table:

+	USE iSpindle;
+	ALTER TABLE Data ADD ResetFlag boolean;

+This is already taken into account if you newly install this and follow the instructions below.

 ### Preliminary Remarks:

 These recommended software requirements might seem like overkill, but this solution is highly flexible and wide open for future enhancements.